jessica-cruz-dev/polyPoint/README.md

 ## Alternative Create Environment (with environment.yml file)
 Use the terminal or Anaconda Prompt for the following.

 Step 1.
-Create the enironment with the environment.yml file.
+Create the enironment with the environment.yml file provided.
 The name of your new environment is 'overlap_detect_env'.
 ```
 conda env create -f environment.yml
 ```
 Step 2.
 Activate the environment:
 ```
 Windows:           activate overlap_detect_env
 macOS and Linux:   source activate overlap_detect_env
 ```
 Step 3.
 Verify the new environment was installed correctly
 ```